edchengg/generative_model_speech/README.md

 # Generation Model in Speech

 ## Description

-This repository contains a group of work for speech generation project at TTIC.
+This repository contains a group of work for speech generation project.

 ## TODO List